Belalanda

+History

+First installations at Belalanda were made around 1700, known at that time as Ampasintanga by the Mahafaly.
+These have migrated since to Toliara and presently the municipality is mostly inhabited by Vezo people.

 Belalanda is served by a local airport.
 Primary and junior level secondary education are available in town.
 The majority 60% of the population works in fishing.
 19% are farmers, while an additional 20% receives their livelihood from raising livestock.
 The most important crop is cassava, while other important products are sugarcane, maize and sweet potatoes.
 Services provide employment for 1% of the population.

+Geography

+Belalanda lies at the Northern banks of the mouth of the lower Fiherenana River, 10 km North of Tulear.